h12w/gspec/DESIGN.md

 * +Panic: panic and panic with an object
 * +Equal: deep equal
 *  Is: shallow equal
+* +IsType: if a interface is of a type
 *  Order comparision: >, <, >=, <=, Within(delta).Of(value)
 *  Composition: Not, And, Or
 *  True/False: can be supported by Is(true), Is(false)